How to make

 hertz sounds are produced on their own.
 For those who might not be

-aware of it, the ".1" in a "5.1" sound system is for these extremely
+aware of it, the ".1" in a "5.1" sound system is for

 low frequencies.
 Of course, many theaters won't reproduce those low